My most up-to-date CV can be found here.

 My Social Forces article, coauthored with Patricia Homan and Emi Weed, demonstrates that schemas can be conceptualized as generative, shared, interpretive frameworks that contain both a “who” component and a “why” component.
 These schemas can then be used to predict social policy preferences and attitudes.

-My dissertation work, presently under review, advocates for an operationalization of the concept of “cultural logics.”
+My dissertation work, forthcoming at Social Forces, advocates for an operationalization of the concept of “cultural logics.”
 I argue that, at the individual level, a logic can be understood as a judgment containing a set of criteria, each having a valence and weight.
 In these studies, I show how logics can be concretized using Latent Class Regression, and how this approach can reveal substantial heterogeneity in worldviews — heterogeneity that was previously overlooked and has important implications for how people navigate mainstream American institutions, such as the labor market.

 Inequality and stratification.